ThomasMBury/charlie-bury-website/content/en/films/endingofthebeginning.md

 Grandad squirmed in pain, it lasted a few seconds.
 Beep-beep-beep.
 Was this it?
 Heart rate dropping?
 Mum arriving to a dead father with her son shrinking in the corridor?

 No, he reached out again, pushing aside the wires.
-He wheezed: Charlotte.
+He wheezed: _Charlotte_.
 Then he sat up and fixated on his breathing, before collapsing back onto his left-hand side.

 The doctor entered the bay.
 He checked the vitals.
 He left.